CFEL-CMI/pymepix/doc/users/connectconfigure.rst

     >>> tpx0.uploadPixels()

-The full list of parameters that can be set can be found in :ref:`timepixdevice`.
+The full list of parameters that can be set can be found in :meth:`timepixdevice`.